To configure the default domain settings for all new outgoing users and users using default values at Admin and Domain levels.

 The administrator will be notified that there are messages in the outgoing quarantine with an Abuse Report (ARF) if the Adminstrator's contact email address has been added into the Outgoing > Settings page in the Domain Level Control Panel (see Configure the Abuse Report Address).
 Alternatively, use the Email Scout Reports to create a schedule report with details of outgoing quarantine content.

 - Message archiving for senders - Enabled/Disabled – If enabled, submission messages will be added to the archiving account of the envelope sender's domain.
-See Ensure Archiving Option is Selected for Outgoing Mail.
+See Enable Archiving for Outgoing Mail.

 - Block attachments with macros for senders - If enabled, any message with a document based attachment that contains any kind of macro will be rejected